jay-bean/Airbode/README.md

 * Require user to have stayed at location to leave review
 * Messaging between guests and hosts
 * Create likes/wishlist
+* Allow individual images to be added via dig page
+* Allow deletion of images